intity/epub-js/docs/rendering-system-architecture.md

 **Document status:** draft

-The architecture of the rendering system contains many abstractions that help solve complex problems.
+The architecture of the rendering system contains many abstractions that help to solve complex problems.
 In particular, customizing the layout of pages in different views.
 The central place in the rendering system is occupied by the [Layout](API/layout.md) class, which provides the basic infrastructure for performing derivative calculations.
-Below is a graph of dependencies on the **layout** object.
+Below is the graph of dependencies on the **layout** object.

 ```mermaid
 graph LR